mrlifelesss/SecureDocsRAG/README.md

 *   **LLM Reranking:** A Gemini-powered node evaluates and selects the most relevant passages before generation.
 *   **Grounded Generation with In-line Citations:** Gemini generates answers strictly from the provided context and cites sources directly in the text (e.g., `...using MFA [1][3].`).
 *   **Streaming Streamlit UI:** An interactive chat interface that streams responses and displays parsed, verified sources.
+*   **AWS Documentation MCP Integration**: Uses the official AWS Documentation MCP Server to fetch fresh, citation-ready content from docs.aws.amazon.com.
+The agent merges this into a single    Context block with a Sources list and falls back to local RAG when no MCP context is found.
+(See Section 10 for details.)
 > Only **`GOOGLE_API_KEY`** is required as an environment variable.
 All other settings are managed in `settings.py` and can be overridden by environment variables.

 ### Demonstration